-At the end of the day, the doors to the infant playground are opened so that children can be collected from the classroom.
-Teachers will keep children in the classrooms until an adult collects them.
+At the end of the day, Key Stage 1 teachers will hand children over directly to parents and carers from the external doors to the Key Stage 1 playground and Key Stage 2 teachers will bring out the children into KS2 playground.
+Teachers will keep children until an adult collects them unless they are in KS2 with permission to walk home by themselves.
 It is therefore important that children are collected promptly.
 Written consent is needed for adults other than parents/carers to collect children under 5.